jwg4/notes_on_databases/examples/sqlite.md

 This might be a good reference implementation of append-only data with an index to the latest version of each thing.

 ## Storing strings
-Rows are stored as a sequence of header/value, header/value pairs.
+Rows are stored as a sequence of headers followed by a corresponding sequence of values.
 The header specifies the type of the value.
 In the case of strings/BLOBs, the header also gives the string length.